 - The challenge of internet connectivity

 Participants will be responsible for covering their own travel and accommodation expenses, and there will be a registration fee of $150 for participants ($75 for college and graduate students; high school students are free).
 MIT participants are exempt from this fee.
 Breakfast and lunch items will be provided each morning and afternoon.
-There will be a hosted conference reception on the evening of October 5 and a conference dinner on October 6, each with a keynote address.
-The ﬁve keynote addresses will be hybrid, in-person and virtual, so as to provide worldwide access to topics of the conference.
+There will be a hosted conference reception on the evening of October 5 and a conference dinner on October 6.
+Though the presentations and panel discussions will be in-person, the ﬁve keynote addresses will be hybrid, in-person and virtual, so as to provide worldwide access to topics of the conference.

-We have reserved a block of rooms at a discounted rate for the nights of Oct.
-4, 5 and 6 at the Hyatt Regency Hotel in Cambridge.
+We have a limited amount of rooms reserved on a courtesy block for the nights October 4, 5 and 6 at the Hyatt Regency Hotel in Cambridge.
+Please note that the booking deadline is Sept.
+6, 2022.
+A few rooms may be available on the shoulder dates, which is why the link has a longer time listed.
 Please be sure to make your housing reservations sooner rather than later as our limited amount of rooms may fill up quickly.